-Sustainable healthcare can be described as care that is delivered in a way that does not adversely affect the health of the population, and does not use resources in a way that will compromise the ability of those in the future to provide care, or increase their burden of illness.
+Sustainable healthcare can be described as care that is delivered in a way that does not adversely affect the health of the population, and does not use resources in a way that prevents tomorrow's health professionals from providing care.

 It is intended for as an overview of the field for those who are new to sustainable healthcare, or would like a refresher.
 It introduces the concept of planetary health, provides an overview of the development of sustainable healthcare, and shares case studies of sustainable clinical practice.